TulaKaptein/projectIran/README.md

 Iran.

 ### Visual sketch:
-The visual sketch can be found in the doc folder.
+You can find a visual sketch in the doc folder.
+* Left, upper: a sketch of the sites pages and interactions.
+* Right, upper: an example of one of the graphs that would be on the Dashboard.
+Features of this graph would be:
+  * Showing information about the conflict/point of interest when hovering over a dot.
+  * Selecting which kinds of conflict are shown on the map
+* Left, down: an example of a bar graph.
+I would use such a graph to visualise the economic and social indicators.
+Features of this graph would be:
+  * Selecting the year you want visualised

+I'd also like to include line graphs, that, for example, interact with a bar graph, adding different dimensions to one dataset.

 ### Main features:
 #### 1: Minimum viable product
 + Add different filters to the data presented
-+ Show line/barcharts
++ Show line/bar charts
-+ When datapoints are hovered, show the datavalue.
++ When data points are hovered, show the data value.

 #### 2: Optional implementations
 + Compare data from Iran to data from Turkey